samlhk/mls-group-5/task-1/README.md

 -  K: Top K

 **Output:**
--  Result[K, D]: The top K nearest vectors
+-  Result[K]: The top K nearest vectors ID (index of the vector in A)

 ### Report

-In the Task 1 report, you are required to address the following questions:
+In the Task 1 report, you are required to answer the following questions:

-- How did you implement four distinct distance functions on the GPU?
+1. How did you implement four distinct distance functions on the GPU?
-- What is the speed advantage of the GPU over the CPU version when the dimension is 2?
+2. What is the speed advantage of the GPU over the CPU version when the dimension is 2?
 Additionally, what is the speed advantage when the dimension is 2^15?
-- Please provide a detailed description of your Top K algorithm.
+3. Please provide a detailed description of your Top K algorithm.
-- What steps did you undertake to implement the Top K on the GPU?
+4. What steps did you undertake to implement the Top K on the GPU?
 How do you manage data within GPU memory?
-- When processing 4,000 vectors, how many seconds does the operation take?
+5. When processing 4,000 vectors, how many seconds does the operation take?
 Furthermore, when handling 4,000,000 vectors, what modifications did you implement to ensure the effective functioning of your code?

 ## Part 2: KMeans and ANN